 1,244.
 The largest islands are Krk and Cres.
 There are 50 inhabited islands.

 - Highest peak

 Dinara, 1 831 m above sea level.

-There are three climate zones in Croatia: in the country’s continental interior the prevailing climate zone is moderately continental, while the mountain climate prevails at 1200m above the sea level.
+If you’replanning a trip to Croatia then definitely you should know about These three climate zones in Croatia: in the country’s continental interior the prevailing climate zone is moderately continental, while the mountain climate prevails at 1200m above the sea level.
 The areas along the Adriatic coast have a pleasantly mild Mediterranean climate with a large number of sunny days, summers are hot and dry and winters are mild and wet.The average temperatures in the continental interior are: January -2 oC to 0 oC, with somewhat lower temperatures in the mountains; July temperatures reach 20 oC-22˚C, and around 13˚C in the highlands.
 The average temperatures in the Littoral (Adriatic Coast) are: January 5˚C – 9 oC and July 23°C – 26°C. Winter sea temperature is about 12 oC and it reaches approximately 25 oC in the summer.

 - Electrical in Europe: Converters

 Yes, you will need an electrical adapter/converter to use your American volt appliances.
 WalMart© or Target© feature affordable converters.
 Power supply: 220 V, frequency: 50 Hz

 - Tap water is safe to drink in all of Croatia.